A Self-Drive Day Tour of Tutuila’s West Coast

 Coastal Walk and Dining

-Continue around the corner to Sadie's By The Sea, whose Goat Island Café is open to the public and a good place for breakfast or a drink by the beach.
-From here, it's a lovely stroll along Utulei Park with its fales.
+Continue around the corner to Sadie's By The Sea, where you'll find the Goat Island Café open to the public, which is a brilliant spot for breakfast or a relaxing drink by the beach.

 Blunts Point Trail

-From Utulei Park, continue for around 820 yards (750 m) to a sign pointing inland to the Blunts Point Trail.
-It's a 10-15 minutes walk uphill to two gun encampments.
+From Utulei Park, continue for around 820 yards (750 m) until you spot a sign pointing inland to the Blunts Point Trail.
+It's a 10-15 minute walk uphill that leads you to two fascinating gun encampments.
+The views from up there alone are well worth the effort!

 Faga'alu Falls Adventure